 # deluser newuser sudo Removing user `newuser' from group `sudo' ...
 Done.

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to help you add a new system user with sudo privileges on your server.
+Of course, you don’t have to Create Users and Manage Their Sudo Privileges on Ubuntu, if you use one of our Ultra-Flast VPS Hosting services, in which case you can simply ask our expert Linux admins to Create Users and Manage Their Sudo Privileges on Ubuntu server.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons below or leave a reply in the comments section.
+If you liked this post on How to Create Users and Manage Their Sudo Privileges on Ubuntu, please share it with your friends on the social networks using the buttons below or leave a reply in the comments section.
 Thanks.